crowselectromusic/synthesizer.garden/README.md

 - This site is hosted on github pages.
 - Styling uses [picocss](https://picocss.com/).

+To view your changes, install zola, run `zola serve` then visit http://127.0.0.1:1111/

+Or use the docker scripts in `./scripts`

 ## TODO:

 - Search is working, but needs theming, and needs to include tags before it can go live.